AI, progress & app workflow

 What to do next

-For "Why routine completion needs human judgment in the loop", choose one low-pressure action: keep private notes focused on what was practiced.
-Use the related Orena guide for "Why routine completion needs human judgment in the loop" when you want app support for that action.
-The useful signal for "Why routine completion needs human judgment in the loop" is whether the reader can separate routine support from stronger health claims with less uncertainty.
+For "Human judgment: routine completion", choose one low-pressure action: keep private notes focused on what was practiced.
+Use the related Orena guide for "Human judgment: routine completion" when you want app support for that action.
+The useful signal for "Human judgment: routine completion" is whether the reader can separate routine support from stronger health claims with less uncertainty.

 Evidence boundary